mbari-org/auv-python/README.md

 To install on a workstation:

-* Install Python 3.8 on your system (Brew, Anaconda, etc)
+* Install Python 3.10 on your system (Brew, Anaconda, etc)
-* On a Mac install necessary brew packages: netcdf4, geos, proj
+* On a Mac install necessary brew packages: netcdf4, geos, proj, ...
 * Install Poetry (https://python-poetry.org/docs/#installation)
 * mkdir ~/dev   # create a directory for your repositories
 * cd ~/dev